Polar Ft1 Heart Rate Monitor Review

 - I can use the watch independently of my running watch should I want to.

 What I love about the Polar Ft1 Heart Rate Monitor

 If you’ve read my other reviews, you may have caught on to the fact that I’m cheap.
 I’d like to call it frugal or thrifty, but whatever words you choose, finding the best quality for the best price is my top concern.
 This heart rate monitor is cheap.
-While other brands can cost you hundreds of dollars, the Polar Ft1 Heart Rate Monitor is less than $50.
-That’s a steal!
+While other brands can cost you hundreds of dollars, the Polar Ft1 Heart Rate Monitor isn't too expensive.